ajones-programming/Pixel-Perfect-Screen-Size/README.md

 **To access core package, see Packages/com.aj_libraries.pixelperfect** -

+Pixel Perfect Camera with Unity - Resize effectively, and use your own border!

 This is a simple adaptation of the Pixel Perfect camera supplied in Unity 2D.
 -